Close button

 Physical events are useful when face-to-face interaction, hands-on workshops, or the networking experience is critical.

-One option is to organize hybrid events.
+One option is to organise hybrid events.
 This can combine the best of both formats by integrating both physical and virtual elements.
 Participants can choose to attend in person or online, increasing flexibility and reach while reducing environmental impact.

 By calculating the carbon footprint of both formats, you can compare the environmental impact.
 Although online events have a lower carbon footprint because they avoid travel and lodging emissions, the emissions are not zero.
-It is important to do a good analysis of what you as an organizer want to achieve with the event and to make conscious decisions.
+It is important to do a good analysis of what you as an organiser want to achieve with the event and to make conscious decisions.

 Can you give us some simple examples of how event managers can address sustainability?